Network resilience: Phase transitions in biological networks

-Both the theoretical and empirical studies of biological bistability reviewed in Sec. \ref{BioSecBistability} are nearly all deterministic.
-Here is no consideration of the common presence of stochastic fluctuations, which are induced by extrinsic and intrinsic noises \cite{raser2005noise}.
-The former are communicated by exogenous sources, such as oscillatory cascades that regulate progression of cell cycle \cite{klevecz2004genomewide, vujovic2019notch} or environmental stressors \cite{mitosch2017noisy}.
-The intrinsic noises can be interpreted as random fluctuations within an individual cell.
-Typically, they alter the intensity of a signal, leading to an altered stoichiometric relationship between the input and the output signals \cite{raser2005noise}.
-Such fluctuations are inherent properties of transcriptional, post-transcriptional and translational dynamics \cite{balazsi2011cellular}.
-For example, replication-transcription conflict \cite{garcia2016transcription} and RNA polymerase backtracking mediated by R-loop formation \cite{skourti2014double} are stochastic events that invoke intrinsic noise in an individual cell \cite{vujovic2019notch}.
-The intrinsic noise, or molecular noise, commonly exists in cells and enables the phenotypic diversification of completely identical cells exposed to the same environment \cite{balazsi2011cellular}.
+The theoretical and empirical studies of biological bistability reviewed in Section \ref{BioSecBistability} are nearly all deterministic.
+Here, we do not consider the common presence of stochastic fluctuations that are induced by extrinsic and intrinsic noise \cite{raser2005noise}.
+Extrinsic noise is communicated by exogenous sources, such as oscillatory cascades that regulate the progression of the cell cycle \cite{vujovic2019notch} and environmental stressors \cite{mitosch2017noisy}.
+Intrinsic noise can be interpreted as random fluctuations within an individual cell.
+Typically, these fluctuations alter the intensity of a signal, leading to an altered stoichiometric relationship between the input and the output signals \cite{raser2005noise}.
+Such fluctuations are inherent properties of transcriptional, posttranscriptional and translational dynamics \cite{balazsi2011cellular}.
+For example, replication-transcription conflict \cite{garcia2016transcription} and RNA polymerase backtracking mediated by R-loop formation \cite{skourti2014double} are stochastic events that are caused by intrinsic noise in an individual cell \cite{vujovic2019notch}.
+Intrinsic noise, or molecular noise, commonly exists in cells and enables the phenotypic diversification of completely identical cells that are exposed to the same environment \cite{balazsi2011cellular}.